indiqusdocs/yntraa/docs/Subscribers/Networking/VirtualFirewall/DeployingVNFandVMWithinVNF.md

 The following steps guide you through accessing the Networking section and identifying the WAN and LAN tiers connected to your firewall:

-1. Open the Firewall Instance: From the Yntraa cloud platform, navigate to the **Virtual Firewalls** section and open the required firewall instance (for example, ADC-R522-40-Test).
+1. Open the Firewall Instance: Navigate to the **Virtual Firewalls** section and open the required firewall instance (for example, ADC-R522-40-Test).
 2. Click on the **Networking** option: In the left-side menu, under the opened firewall instance, click on the **Networking** tab.
 This section displays all networks linked to the selected firewall.
 3. Identify the **WAN Tier**: Look for the network labeled as ISOLATED_NETWORK.
 This is the WAN Tier (for example, ADC-R522-40-Test), typically connected to external/public networks.
 4. Identify the **LAN Tiers**: LAN tiers used for internal communications.
 For example: